Do you know that you can buy up to $50,000 of term life insurance from a company that has no height and weight requirement at all?

-Life insurance companies can make it hard to get life insurance because of their height and weight guidelines.
+Life insurance companies can make it hard for overweight individuals to get life insurance because of their height and weight guidelines.

-These guidelines can make it difficult for overweight people to qualify for Preferred Plus, Preferred or even Standard or Regular rates.
+These guidelines can make it difficult for overweight people to qualify for Preferred Plus, Preferred, Standard Plus or even Standard (Regular) rates.

 Being overweight is one of the number one reasons that people who are healthy otherwise don't qualify for better life insurance rates and pay more for insurance premiums.

 IMPORTANT: All insurance companies have different height/weight guidelines and applying to the wrong company can cost you thousands of dollars!!